 Have you ever thought about softening your skin with Antifreeze?
 Well if you have Propylene Glycol as an ingredient you have.
 I agree, it seems pretty crazy that your favorite deodorant or facial cream would have antifreeze listed (yup, you read that correctly) but companies use this for the ability to help bind water to oil.
 The EPA has indeed concluded the brain, liver and kidneys are all affected by absorption through the skin.
 Companies know the way to sell more products would be opting out of using the term ‘Antifreeze’ on their ingredients list and replace it with a more scientific name that will seem less harsh to their target audience.
 Let’s leave Propylene Gylcol where it belongs, in our brake fluids.

 This chemical can be found anywhere from facial moisturizers, facial and skin cleansers and even skin lighteners.
 This ingredient is used to lighten skin discolorations, age spots and freckles.
-It can be disguised in products with the names Tocopheral Acetate, and anything where the root of the word is ‘toco’ which thankfully makes it much easier to look for.
 There are several health concerns involved with Hydroquinone, including immunotoxicity, organ system toxicity and even cancer.
 If you are interested in lightening skin discolorations aim for products with vitamin c or retinol which in time will minimize and lighten making way for healthier looking skin.

 Sodium Lauryl Sulfate as it is known can cause stomach issues, redness, pain, sore throat and cough.
 When SLS is combined with other types of chemicals, Nitrosamines is formed.
 Before I studied skin care and became an esthetician I used to love facial cleansers that foamed up nicely and almost felt airy and fresh, there was just something about that feeling that I found soothing.
 It wasn’t until school I found out that those foamy suds were SLS and it was actually an ingredient that had been used in pesticide and heavy duty cleaners.
 After learning that, I stick to nonfoaming cleansers and I’ve never turned back.
 If it creates a few bubbles no worries, it is that frothy like foam that should be avoided.